 Perinatal nurse coordinator positions were created by ADPH in 2002 for each of the perinatal regions across the state.
 The positions were designed to strengthen statewide efforts to maximize perinatal health by coordinating a regional system of perinatal care for improved access and quality of services for pregnant women, mothers and infants.
 The State Perinatal Program has partnered with March of Dimes since 2004 to address the problem of premature births.
 The perinatal staff has provided education to physicians and their office staff, in addition to maternity hospital staff, regarding preconception, prenatal and infant care patient education to improve perinatal outcomes.

 Included in these trainings were: smoking cessation counseling, importance of preconception ideal body weight, effects of alcohol and substance abuse on pregnancy, importance of folic acid supplementation for all women of childbearing age, breastfeeding promotion and support, safe infant sleep environment and newborn screening.
-Collateral functions of the perinatal staff included managing the respective RPAC activities and implementing policies and guidelines of the SPAC.
+Collateral functions of the perinatal staff included managing the respective Regional Perinatal Advisory Council (RPAC) activities and implementing policies and guidelines of the State Perinatal Advisory Council (SPAC).

 The Fetal and Infant Mortality Review (FIMR) Program was implemented in 2009 as a statewide initiative to address the state's high infant mortality rate.
 The purpose is to identify critical community strengths and weaknesses as well as unique health/social issues associated with poor outcomes of pregnancy.
 The FIMR Program is based on the national model developed by the American College of Obstetricians and Gynecologists in collaboration with the federal Maternal and Child Health Bureau.
-Training was provided to the perinatal staff by the National FIMR trainers.
-Administrative rules were approved for final adoption by the State Committee of Public Health in November 2008.
-The rules provide administrative procedures for review of all fetal and infant deaths and maternal/family interviews.

-The perinatal staff began collecting data on all fetal and infant deaths that occurred in 2009; however, due to the large number of fetal and infant deaths and the inability to review all of the deaths, the FIMR program focused on a cohort of infant deaths for review.
-Neonatal deaths, the death of a live-born neonate before the neonate becomes 28 days old, were chosen as the deaths that would be reviewed in 2009.
+The perinatal staff collected data on all fetal and infant deaths that occurred in 2010; however, due to the large number of fetal and infant deaths and the inability to review all of the deaths, the FIMR program focused on a cohort of infant deaths for review.
+Post neonatal deaths, the death of a live-born neonate after the neonate becomes 28 days old, were chosen as the deaths that would be reviewed in 2010.
 The perinatal staff abstracted all data and conducted the maternal interview.
 The de-identified case summaries were presented to the Case Review Team (CRT) by the perinatal staff.
 The RPACs assumed the role of the CRT.
 The RPACs met monthly, instead of quarterly, in an effort to review the large number of case summaries in a timely manner.
 Community Action Teams were created in each region to implement the CRT recommendations.